1. Sociolinguists as sociologists

 The few attempts to use Rational Choice in sociolinguistic work were rather epic failures in social analysis.
 Carol-Myers-Scotton’s Social Motivations for Codeswitching (1993) used an awkward conception of Rights-and-Obligations sets attached to “codes”, from which speakers would rationally choose the most advantageous one; the actual social settings in which code-switching occurs was dismissed as accidental, not fundamental (see Meeuwis & Blommaert 1994 for an elaborate critique); in David Laitin’s Language Repertoires and State Construction in Africa (1992), an equally awkward variety of Game Theory is used to arrive at an ideal, rational “3+1 language outcome” for language policy in Africa.
 The argument is entirely detached from anything that ties languages to real social environments.

-Hence Hymes’ critical views of the communication-focused work of Bourdieu and Habermas – two exceptions to the rule just sketched here (Hymes 1996: xxxx).
-My own verdict on Bourdieu is significantly more lenient (Blommaert 2015a).
-As for Habermas’ Theory of Communicative Action, (Habermas xxxx), I share Hymes’ critique.
+Hence Hymes’ critical views of the communication-focused work of Bourdieu and Habermas – two exceptions to the rule just sketched here (Hymes 1996: Ch.9).
+My own verdict on Bourdieu is significantly more merciful (Blommaert 2015a).
+As for Habermas’ Theory of Communicative Action, (Habermas 1984), I share Hymes’ critique.
 Hymes points to the abstract and normative-idealized treatment of communication patterns in the work of both, detecting a lack of sensitivity to the actual ways in which language functions in real social environments.
 Habermas can be said, at most, to specify a set of ideal normative preconditions for communication.